 The T2A Alliance, which support T2A’s programme of work, is a coalition of 16 leading criminal justice, health and youth charities.

-The vice chair is Debbie Pippard, Head of Programmes at Barrow Cadbury Trust.
+The vice chair is Debbie Pippard, Director of Programmes at Barrow Cadbury Trust.
 The programme is managed by Laurie Hunte, Criminal Justice Programme Manager at Barrow Cadbury Trust.

 The Care Leavers' Association is a national user-led charity aimed at improving the lives of care leavers of all ages.
 It brings together the voices and experiences of care leavers to support care leavers of all ages, improve the current care system and change for the better society’s perception of people in care.

 CCJS aims to advance public understanding and crime, criminal justice and social harm.

 Clinks supports voluntary organisations that work with offenders and their families.

 Criminal Justice Alliance (CJA) is a coalition of more than eighty organisations committed to improving the criminal justice system.

 The Howard League campaigns for less crime, safer communities, and fewer people in prison.